CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Application and results

 In this section, we apply the CARPool technique to three standard cosmological statistics: the matter power spectrum, the matter bispectrum, and the one-dimensional probability density function (PDF) of matter fractional overdensity.
 We seek to improve the precision of estimates of theoretical expectations of these quantities as computed by \texttt{GADGET-III}.
 To assess the actual improvement, we need the sample mean $\boldsymbol{\bar{y}}$ of the \textit{Quijote} simulations on the one hand, and the estimator \eqref{eq:sampleCV} on the other hand.

-Additionally, unless stated otherwise, each test case has the following characteristics: \begin{itemize} \item $N_\mathrm{max}=500 $ $\left\{ \boldsymbol{y}_i, \boldsymbol{c}_i \right\}$ simulation pairs are generated, and the cumulative sample mean $\boldsymbol{\bar{y}}$ (resp. $\boldsymbol{\bar x(\beta)}$) is computed for every other $5$ additional simulations (resp. simulation pairs). \item $M=1,500$ additional fast simulations are dedicated to the estimation of $\boldsymbol{\mu_c}$. \item The sample mean of 15,000 $N$-body simulations, accessible in the \textit{Quijote} database, is taken as the true $\boldsymbol{\mu}$. \item $p = q$ since we post-process \texttt{GADGET-III} and \texttt{L-PICOLA} snapshots with the same analysis codes (e.g. same vector size for $\boldsymbol{y}$ and $\boldsymbol{c}$). \item The analysis is performed at redshift $z=0.5$. \item $\delta(\boldsymbol{x}) \equiv \rho(\boldsymbol{x})/\bar{\rho} - 1$ is the matter density contrast field; the first term designates the matter fractional overdensity field computed with the Cloud-in-Cell (CiC) mass assignment scheme. $\boldsymbol{x}$ exceptionally denotes the grid coordinate here, not to be confused with the notations used so far. \item $N_\mathrm{grid}$ designates the density contrast grid size when post-processing snapshots. \item We use bias-corrected and accelerated (BCa) bootstrap,\footnote{Implemented in \url{https://github.com/cgevans/scikits-bootstrap}} with $B =$~5,000 samples with replacement, to compute the $95\%$ confidence intervals of the estimators. \citet{efron1994introduction} explain the computation. \end{itemize} The procedure of the method is illustrated in Figure~\ref{fig:flow}.
+Additionally, unless stated otherwise, each test case has the following characteristics: \begin{itemize} \item $N_\mathrm{max}=500 $ $\left\{ \boldsymbol{y}_i, \boldsymbol{c}_i \right\}$ simulation pairs are generated, and the cumulative sample mean $\boldsymbol{\bar{y}}$ (resp. $\boldsymbol{\bar x(\beta)}$) is computed for every other $5$ additional simulations (resp. simulation pairs). \item $M=1,500$ additional fast simulations are dedicated to the estimation of $\boldsymbol{\mu_c}$. \item The sample mean of 15,000 $N$-body simulations, accessible in the \textit{Quijote} database, is taken as the true $\boldsymbol{\mu}$. \item $p = q$ since we post-process \texttt{GADGET-III} and \texttt{L-PICOLA} snapshots with the same analysis codes (e.g. same vector size for $\boldsymbol{y}$ and $\boldsymbol{c}$). \item The analysis is performed at redshift $z=0.5$.
+The lower the redshift, the more non-linear (and hence more difficult) the structure formation problem.
+We pick the lowest redshift that is relevant for upcoming galaxy surveys.
+We expect CARPool to be even more efficient for higher redshifts. \item $\delta(\boldsymbol{x}) \equiv \rho(\boldsymbol{x})/\bar{\rho} - 1$ is the matter density contrast field; the first term designates the matter fractional overdensity field computed with the Cloud-in-Cell (CiC) mass assignment scheme. $\boldsymbol{x}$ exceptionally denotes the three-dimensional comoving grid coordinates here. \item $N_\mathrm{grid}$ designates the density contrast grid size when post-processing snapshots. \item We use bias-corrected and accelerated (BCa) bootstrap,\footnote{Available at \url{https://github.com/cgevans/scikits-bootstrap}} with $B =$~5,000 samples with replacement, to compute the $95\%$ confidence intervals of the estimators. \citet{efron1994introduction} explain the computation. \end{itemize} The procedure of the method is illustrated in Figure~\ref{fig:flow}.
 The first step is to run $M$ fast surrogates to compute the approximate mean $\boldsymbol{\mu}_{\boldsymbol{c}}$.
 How large $M$ should be depends on the accuracy demanded by the user.
 Then, for each newly picked initial condition, both the expensive simulation code and the low-fidelity method are run to produce a snapshot pair.
 Only in this step do we need to run the high-fidelity simulation code $N$ times.
 The mean \eqref{eq:sampleCV} can be computed for each additional pair to track the estimate.
 In the next section, we assess the capacity of CARPool to use less than $10$ simulations and a set of fast surrogates to match the precision of a large number of $N$-body simulations.
-All the statistics are calculated from the snapshots with the Python 3 module \texttt{Pylians3}.\footnote{Available in the repository \url{https://github.com/franciscovillaescusa/Pylians3}}
+All the statistics are calculated from the snapshots with the Python 3 module \texttt{Pylians3}.\footnote{Available at \url{https://github.com/franciscovillaescusa/Pylians3}}